akshayasajeevan/Excel-Assignments/README.md

 # Excel-Assignments
-this assignment contain data cleaning and transformation
+This assignment contain data exploration, cleaning and transformation by using excel